jfcloutier/karma_system/design_notes/acting.md

 A *plan* is a prioritized sequence of goals or commands assembled by a CA to achieve either its own intent or a goal from a parent CA's plan (a directive).

-An *activation* is a property of a goal whose value is its status in achieving the goal.
+An *activation* is a property of a goal whose value is its status toward achieving the goal.

-An *affordance* is a pre-built plan for achieving a stated goal and with an effectiveness score informing its reuse.
+An *affordance* is a pre-built plan for achieving a stated goal, with an effectiveness score informing its reuse.

 ## Acting and the CA lifecycle

 Acting happens throughout all phases of a CA's lifecycle.

 The CA repeats its lifecyle in a loop for as long as it survives.
-CAs higher up the hierarchy have longer lifecycles than lower-down CAs, which provides room for sub-plans to execute and realize the higher-level goals that spawned them.
+CAs higher up the hierarchy have longer lifecycles than lower-down CAs This gives the CA time to integrate information from its umwelt tasked with executing the CA's plans.

 The lifecycle of a CA consists of these repeating **phases** defining the equivalent of an OODA loop: